BIOP/ArgoLight_analysis_tool/README.md

 1. Hit the button `General settings`.
 2. On the popup, enter the host name and port of your OMERO server
-3. Optionnally, you can enter the ID of the OMERO project containing the images to analyze.
+3. Enter the ID of the OMERO project containing the images to analyze.
 4. Enter the list of microscopes you may want to process (manually or by browsing a csv file) In the csv file, you should have one microscope name by line.
 If you enter microscopes manually, names must be separated by only comma.

 **Be careful : the microscopes' name should match extactly (but not case sensitive) the datasets name on OMERO, contained in the specified project.**

+4. Enter the list of ArgoSlides you may want to use for the analysis (manually or by browsing a csv file) In the csv file, you should have one ArgoSlide by line.
+If you enter ArgoSlides manually, names must be separated by only comma.

+**Be careful : the ArgoSlides' name should be the same (but not case sensitive) as the one written in the image name**

 5. Optionnally, and IF you want have your images on a local computer, you can add the folder path where you want to read raw images.
 6. Optionnally, and IF you want to save results locally (see below), you can add the folder path where you want to save results.